jdaw1/placemat/Documentation/introduction_first_placemat.md

 * to assist with computing the split of the costs, allowing for bottles provided.

 This PostScript program creates all the paperwork useful for managing such tastings, large or small.
-Many examples from previous tastings are at [jdawiseman.com/placemats_list.html](http://www.jdawiseman.com/placemats_list.html).
+Lots of examples from previous tastings are at [jdawiseman.com/placemats_list.html](http://www.jdawiseman.com/placemats_list.html) (lots: that page has &ge;&#8239;22&#8239;MB of PNGs, so WiFi rather than mobile data).

 [The program](../PostScript/placemat.ps) does not hide its being written wholly in PostScript ([wikipedia](http://en.wikipedia.org/wiki/PostScript), [Adobe&nbsp;&#7448;&#671;&#640;&#7437;](http://www.adobe.com/content/dam/acom/en/devnet/actionscript/articles/PLRM.pdf)).
 The program consists of a single long text file, with user-chosen parameters defined at the top, underneath which are many lines of code to make the pages.